DA0-DA0/dao-contracts/contracts/delegation/dao-vote-delegation/README.md

 the following features:

 - Fractional delegation of voting power on a per-proposal-module basis.
-- Overridable delegate votes that can be overridden on a per-proposal basis by the delegator
+- Delegate votes that can be overridden on a per-proposal basis by each delegator.
 - Delegate reward commission.

 ## Instantiation and Setup